The art of formulating good questions

 When opening a new bank account, how would you feel if you were provided with a mobile banking service that works very poorly?

-For the first set of questions, the majority of answers (59%) were in the Attract category.
-In the second version that amount dropped to 22%.
+For the first set of questions, the majority of answers (59%) were in the “Attract” category.
+In the second version that dropped to 22%.

-Some (like Grapentine, 2015) consider this a sign of the Kano model’s unreliability.
-But it is not.
-This study is just another reminder that you should think hard about what you want to know and how you formulate your questions.
+Some (Grapentine, 2015) consider this a sign of the Kano model’s unreliability.
+But It isn’t.
+This study is just another indication that you should think hard about what you want to know and how you formulate your questions.

 From the results (55% Attractive), it’s clear that a mobile banking service would be a competitive differentiator.

 You can point to a mobile banking service and ask customers whether they too think if what you’re showing them is a mobile banking service.
 Everyone will agree it is indeed a mobile banking service.
-Therefore, “How do you feel if a mobile banking service were present?” is a good question.
+Therefore, it’s a good topic for a question.
+“How do you feel if a mobile banking service were present?” is a good question.

 Last updated